 Why would someone who has spent most of his adult life pursuing excellence in handmade pottery enthusiastically pursue mass production?
-That’s the question David Pier asked himself when he faced the conflict of wanting to meet high levels of craftmanship and design, but still keep the pricing on his pots affordable.
-In today’s post, David tells us all about his forays into mass production.
+That’s the question potter/ceramics consultant/inventor/entrepreneur David Pier asked himself when he faced the conflict of wanting to meet high levels of craftsmanship and design, but still keep the pricing on his pots affordable.
+So,… Read More »

 For the past few years we have utilized several forms of rapid prototyping to explore new methods of creating form.
 At The Ohio State University ceramics program, we have a large Techno Isel CNC (computer numerically controlled) router and a Konica Minolta Vivid 910 3D scanner, a Z-Corp 510 3D printer and a soon-to-be-operational Epilog laser cutter.
 In an environment where research and development are crucial activities, we willingly embrace these new technologies in search of a balance between traditional craft and industrial practice.